Click through for help with your research questions.

 Generally, the authors of scholarly books are going to hold PhDs in their field or are experts in an area of study, and they are often affiliated with a particular university.
 Look at the author information in the book and see if they seem reputable.
 You can also search the author online and see if they have a significant Internet presence and find some of the other works they have published.

 Generally, the publishers of scholarly books come from prestigious publishers, such as Oxford University Press or University of Chicago Press.
 If the publisher's name does not stick out to you, you can always search online and see what kind of reputation the company has and what kinds of books they publish.

 Most scholarly books will include a list of references at the end of works cited within the book.
 Normally, scholarly books will have a considerable number of references to other scholarly works.

 If other scholars are citing the book, that is indication that the book is probably scholarly.
 If many scholars are citing it, it is most likely an important book in its field.

 To see who has cited a book, search the book title in Google Scholar.
 In the entry to the book, it will give a rough estimate of how many published authors have cited the book.
-The number is obviously not exact, as not every book or article is going to be picked up by this system, but it does provide a good idea of a book's significance in academia.
+The number is obviously not exact, as not every book or article is going to be included in Google Scholar, but it does provide a good idea of a book's significance in academia.
 Also be mindful of the date of publication.
 If a book came out in the last year or two, there has not been much time for other scholars to respond to the work yet.

 If you know the exact article you want, there are a couple ways to search for it.

 One way is using the Journal Locator, which will search by journal title, not article title, so you need to know in which journal your article was published.
 This searches all the journals Musselman Library subscribes to for specific date ranges.
 Once you have found the journal you want, click on its title and check for full text availability from a source that includes the year your article was published.
 You then need to find the exact issue your article is in and locate it within the issue.
 This will link you to the full text.